-- The meaning of 3-way matching in accounts payable
+- What three-way matching in accounts payable means

 - The benefits of a three-way matching process